engyn/kintsugi-theme/README.md

 ![Logo
 https://www.reddit.com/r/kintsugi/comments/7340t8/kintsugi_workshop_gold_pottery/](assets/kintsugi.jpg)

+WIP theming for the kintsugi project.
+Below is the readme from the repo this is forked from [rakr/vim-one](https://github.com/rakr/vim-one)

+===

 Light and dark vim colorscheme, shamelessly stolen from atom (another excellent text editor). **One** supports *true colors* and falls back gracefully and automatically if your environment does not support this